ts4z/irata/README.md

 To Do
 -----

+The model is probably not right and could be simpler.

 State needs to be stored.

 State is one level, and times do not need to be present on all levels, just the active one.
-(This may mean a forward-back needs a special case)
+(This may mean a forward-back needs a special case).

+Tournaments need an owner and only the owner can modify the tournament.